codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 Codefresh can help you with caching in 3 ways:

-1. The Docker daemon used in a pipeline caches all layers by default (exactly as you would build images in your local workstation)
+1. The Docker daemon used in a pipeline caches all layers by default (exactly as you would build images in your local workstation).
-1. The last image that was successfully built in a pipeline will be used in the next run of the pipeline (`--cache-from`) further reducing the build times
+1. The last image that was successfully built in a pipeline will be used in the next run of the pipeline (`--cache-from`) further reducing the build times.
 1. The shared Codefresh volume is also persisted at the end of a build and restored at the beginning of the next.
 Therefore any folders that are contained in it (such as `node_modules`) will automatically be available to the next pipeline.

 All these caching mechanisms are enabled by default and you can [freely disable them]({{site.baseurl}}/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/) if you encounter any issues with caching.